tm-pe2/meta/README.md

 ### Visual Studio Code

 Visual Studio Code (VSCode) is an editor that supports many languages with the use of extensions.
+VSCode has a built in Git tab used to see differences in files and commit changes.
 [Download Vscode](https://code.visualstudio.com/download)